 It should be recognized, however, that achieving lower utilization rates is much more feasible in larger organizations due to the inherent economies of scale realized across a larger office.

 Putting the Math in Context: Do I Take a Top-Down or Bottom-Up Approach to Space Planning?

-If the goal is to reduce your space footprint and to save on operating costs in the process, a top-down, quantitative approach is what is needed.
+A top-down, quantitative approach is needed if the goal is to reduce your space footprint and save on operating costs.
 In this approach, a target for a total office size can be established in advance.
 Next, the number of workspaces and supporting collaborative and privacy facilities that will fit within this total space are established.
 Finally, employee work practices are developed that fit the open office that has been created.
 In this top-down approach, you fit the design to meet the open office space objectives.

-Alternatively, if your goal is to develop a design to fit the work practices of your organization – a bottom-up approach – you begin the process in an entirely different manner that is rooted in behavioral analysis.
-In this approach, you begin with the functional objectives of your organization.
+Alternatively, if your goal is to develop a design to fit your organization's work practices – a bottom-up approach – you begin the process in an entirely different manner rooted in behavioral analysis.
+In this approach, you start with the functional objectives of your organization.
 Next, you consider the work practices needed to support these objectives.
-Finally, you develop a design that is sized to fit the work practices.
+Finally, you develop a design sized to fit the work practices.

-Today’s design professionals are often adding behaviorists and psychologists to their team to address these change-laden preparatory issues.
-To learn more check out, Mindful Offices: Using Design Psychology to Create Better Workplaces, which provides some insight into this approach.
+Today’s design professionals often add behaviorists and psychologists to their teams to address these change-laden preparatory issues.
+To learn more, check out Mindful Offices: Using Design Psychology to Create Better Workplaces, which provides some insight into this approach.